gopinathsjsu/team-project-bruteforce/Documents/SatyadivyaMaddipudi_journal.md

     What task did I work on/complete?
       Completed add room with backend integration and updated weekly srum report What am I planning to do to next?
-      Implementing view hotel description in frontend for users and listing all the bookings in admin module What tasks are blocked waiting on another team member?
+      Implementing view hotel description in frontend for users and listing all the bookings in admin module and testing What tasks are blocked waiting on another team member?
       Implementing booking history in backend

-## Sprint6
+## Sprint7

     What task did I work on/complete?
-      Completed view hotel description and listing all the bookings in admin module What am I planning to do to next?
+      Completed view hotel description and listing all the bookings in admin module, Fixing few endpoints in backend What am I planning to do to next?
       Testig the application flow and fixing bugs
     What tasks are blocked waiting on another team member?
       None

-## Sprint6
+## Sprint8

     What task did I work on/complete?
-      Fixed room rates based on number of guests and rooms fixed and also updated css for user module What am I planning to do to next?
+      Fixed room rates based on number of guests and rooms fixed and also  End to End testing of application, Peer review, Deployment on cloud, Documentation
+    What am I planning to do to next?
       Testig the application flow and fixing bugs
-    What tasks are blocked waiting on another team member?
-      None

-## Sprint 7
-    What task did I work on/complete?
-      End to End testing, Peer review, Deployment on cloud, Documentation What am I planning to do to next?
     What tasks are blocked waiting on another team member?
       None